enquo/active_enquo/README.md

 ```

+## Migrating Existing Data to Encrypted Form

+This is a topic on which a lot of words can be written.
+For the sake of tidiness, these words are in [a guide of their own](docs/MIGRATION.md).

 ## Indexing and Ordering

 To maintain [security by default](https://enquo.org/about/threat-models#snapshot-security), ActiveEnquo doesn't provide the ability to `ORDER BY` or index columns by default.